 With more than 10 per cent of Australian women suffering from it, endometriosis is often left misdiagnosed or undiagnosed.

-But Emma Watkins, also known as the Yellow Wiggle, knows all too well what living with this disease is like and has some choice words of wisdom for any fellow endometriosis sufferers.
+But Emma Watkins, formerly known as the Yellow Wiggle, knows all too well what living with this disease is like and has some choice words of wisdom for any fellow endometriosis sufferers.

 Endometriosis occurs when the cells in the lining of the uterus (called the endometrium) grow outside of it and it can result not only in pain, but also with fertility issues.

-In 2018, Emma spoke publicly about her health struggles while she toured with the Wiggles but says that even if you have an inkling that you could be suffering, you should check with a healthcare professional.
+In 2018, Emma spoke publicly about her health struggles while she toured with the Wiggles but a year later confessed that even if you have an inkling that you could be suffering, you should check with a healthcare professional.

-"I think in retrospect, I just wasn't really that aware and I was in pain for a long time but just put it off," Emma exclusively tells Now To Love.
+"I think in retrospect, I just wasn't really that aware and I was in pain for a long time but just put it off," Emma exclusively told Now To Love in 2019.

 "But if you don't feel right and you know yourself intuitively and in your own body, if something isn't that right it's best to get it checked and get it checked more than once."